 - Incorporation of play-based instruction (e.g., incidental teaching, promoting spontaneous language in the natural environment, generalization training, etc.)

-- A focus on critical repertoires, such as “learning to learn” skills and functional communication
+- A focus on critical repertoires, such as “learning to learn” skills, functional communication, and self-advocacy

 - Data-based intervention